rendall/icebreakers/QUESTIONS.md

   * What is your favorite local restaurant, and what is your favorite meal to order there?
   * What is your favorite theme park ride?
   * What is your most favorite Thanksgiving food?
-  * What is your top priority for the remaining time of your college years, apart from graduating?
   * What kid character from Willy Wonka and the Chocolate Factory will you be?
   * What kind of clothing material do you like and why?
   * What kind of food do you find really disgusting?